Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

-Eventually these rules will become second nature, and you won’t even think about composition.
-You’ll just shoot.
+Eventually, these rules will become second nature.
+You won’t even think about composition.
+You’ll onlyshoot.

 But for now, read through our guide, take notes, and then go out there and apply these rules of composition.